Aedas: Work in mixed-commercial sector (2010s)

 Aedas' designed completed mixed-commercial projects include The Star in Singapore (2012), Lè Architecture in Taipei (2017), Starlight Place in Chongqing (2011), Center 66 in Wuxi (2014), Evergrande Plaza in Chengdu (2015), Sincere Financial Center in Chongqing (2015), and Olympia 66 in Dalian (2015).

 In 2006, Aedas established a Seattle office to expand its footprints and completed Building Cure.

-Aedas was included in Building Design magazine’s list of the world’s largest architectural practices since 2006.
+Aedas was included in Building Design magazine’s list of the world's largest architectural practices since 2006.
 It remains in Top 15 to date.

+In June 2024, Aedas was among ten companies to receive the (Building and Construction Information) BCI Asia Top 10 Architects Award.

 Recent work

 Aedas has completed more than one-hundred projects.